Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk: Methodology

 \subsection{DHOs as GPs}

 For a given time series (light curve), CARMA (DHO in this work) parameters are commonly extracted by maximum likelihood, where the likelihood function can be calculated through Kalman recursion in the ``state-space" of CARMA \citep{jones1990, brockwell2001, kelly2014, kasliwal2017}.
-Recently, \citet{foreman-mackey2017} introduced a new algorithm for performing fast Gaussian processes (GPs) modeling and suggested that the likelihood function of CARMA processes can be computed in $\mathcal{O}(NJ^{2})$ based on this new algorithm ($N$ is the number of data points in a time series and $J$ is the autoregressive order ($p$) of the CARMA model); this new algorithm is also up to 10 times faster than the Kalman recursion method.
-In this work, we will adopt the algorithm introduced by \citet{foreman-mackey2017} and express DHO processes as a special class of GPs.
+Recently, \citet{foreman-mackey2017} introduced a new algorithm for performing fast Gaussian process (GP) modeling and suggested that the likelihood function of CARMA processes can be computed in $\mathcal{O}(NJ^{2})$ based on this new algorithm ($N$ is the number of data points in a time series and $J$ is the autoregressive order ($p$) of a CARMA model); this new algorithm is also up to 10 times faster than the Kalman recursion method.
+In this work, we adopt the algorithm introduced by \citet{foreman-mackey2017} and express DHO processes as a special class of GPs.

-Although rarely recognized, a CARMA process driven by a Gaussian noise (i.e., $\epsilon(t)$ is Gaussian) is indeed a Gaussian process, which makes it viable to calculate the likelihood function of CARMA models using GP.
+Although rarely recognized, a CARMA process driven by Gaussian noise (i.e., $\epsilon(t)$ is Gaussian) is a Gaussian process, which makes it viable to calculate the likelihood function of CARMA models using GPs.
 The speedup demonstrated in \citet{foreman-mackey2017} originates from the fact that the CARMA auto-covariance function can be formulated as a sum of complex exponentials allowing the covariance matrix to be semi-separable, thus enabling faster computation of the likelihood function~\citep{ambikasaran2015, foreman-mackey2017}.
-Below we demonstrate how to represent a DHO's auto-covariance function in terms of \texttt{celerite} kernels---the actual implementation of the algorithm presented in \citet{foreman-mackey2017}.
-The full derivation for CARMA processes of all orders is beyond the scope of this work and can be found in (Yu et al. 2022, in prep).
+Below we demonstrate how to represent a DHO's auto-covariance function \editone{(or entries in the auto-covariance matrix for discretely sampled data)} in terms of \texttt{celerite} kernels---the actual implementation of the algorithm presented in \citet{foreman-mackey2017}.
+The full derivation for CARMA processes of all orders is beyond the scope of this work and can be found in (Yu et al. 2022, in preparation).

 From Equation~4 in \citet{kelly2014}, we can write out the auto-covariance function of a DHO process,